Finderstein/Assignment1/README.md

 # Deep Neural networks.
 Assignment 1.

+## Solution
+You can find solution to this task in Assignment1.ipynb file.

+## Task
 There is a dataset called MNIST which has items of handwriting -- the digits 0 through 9.

 Write an MNIST classifier that trains to 99% accuracy or above, and does it without a fixed number of epochs -- i.e. you should stop training once you reach that level of accuracy.